 $6.00 – $9.00

 The Wild Apple Trees for sale will produce an edible apple typically 2” – 3” in diameter.
-These wild apple trees will resemble those growing around old farmsteads and in fence rows here in the North East.
+These wild apple trees will resemble those growing around old farmsteads and in fence rows here in the Northeast.
 Trees will reach a height of 20’+ and grow very well in almost any soil type or condition.
 These apple trees are not conservation-grade seedlings.
-Therefore these will be pruned back to 2′-3′, have an extensive root system, and a diameter of 1/4”- 3/8”+.
-Wild Apple trees are an inexpensive tool for enhanced bedding areas, feathered field edges, creating an apple thicket, or any habitat improvements.
-CLICK HERE for a short video showing you what these will do in an apple thicket.
+Therefore, these will be pruned back to 2′-3′, have an extensive root system, and a 1/4”- 3/8”+ diameter.
+Wild Apple trees are inexpensive for enhanced bedding areas, feathered field edges, creating an apple thicket, or many habitat improvements.
+CLICK HERE for a short video showing what these will do in an apple thicket.
 Hardiness Zones 4 – 8

 50+ trees $3.25 each.